-Do you have some skills already, a great business concept in your head, but you no money to bring it on?
-Then, there’s something more you should do to grow rich and make money with it.
+You have skills already, a great business concept in your head, but no money to work it out?
+There’s something more you can do.

 Well, perhaps Facebook would never have been!

 Yes, just 8 percent!
-That’s because it takes just a wish to dream, but you need much more to meet up with a goal and fulfill your dream.
+That’s because it only takes a wish to dream, but it takes much more to fulfill a dream and achieve a goal.

 “Success occurs when opportunity meets preparation”

-You want to be featured in Forbes 30 under 30 list of entrepreneurs.
-You won’t do it just sitting on your couch, chomping doritos and singing “What will be will be”.
+You want to appear in Forbes 30 under 30.
+You won’t do that by merely sitting on your couch, cramming down on Doritos, and wishing “What will be will be”.

 “Life is not meant to happen to us.
-It’s our choice to work it and make it happen for us.”
+It’s our choice make it happen for us.”

-Are you in a serious financial debt?
-Perhaps you can make it work if you come up with a simple budget plan, stop spending on impulse or simply cut the bills on groceries.
+Are you in debt?
+Perhaps you can get out of it if you have a clear budget, stop spending on impulse, or cut the bills on groceries.

-Did you just lose a business proposal?
-Maybe you can work it out next time if only you could send it more early.
+Did you lose that business proposal?
+Perhaps you can win it next time if you cross the “t’s” and send it early.

 5. When the Going gets Tough, Keep Your Eyes on Your Goal

-So, keep your eyes on your goals, build up your business, make your dream come true and grow rich.
-Don’t ever give up in the face of challenges.
+Keep your eyes on your goals, and don’t ever give up in the face of challenges.